straybiker/HA-load-balancer/README.md

 ```

 >[!Tip]
 >Since household power consumption can be scattery; best to pass it first trough a low pass filter. https://www.home-assistant.io/integrations/filter/#low-pass.
-See the spikes in raw power measurements in the screenshot above.
+See the spikes in raw power measurements in the screenshot below.
 My filter looks like this in the configuration.yaml:
 >```
 >platform: filter